 If during a divorce questions arise as to the finances of the family or of one spouse in particular there are methods to conduct “discovery” on those issues and attempt to uncover the facts.

 Discovery is information sought by each side in a divorce action to assist them in the divorce trial to make sure a fair representation is being made concerning the facts of the case.
 It can come in several forms; the most used form of discovery is interrogatories.
 Interrogatories are a set of questions sent to the opposing side that must be answered under oath and a written response returned to the sending party.
 Also many times a production of documents request will be sent to aid in discovery.
-In a production request you can ask for bank records, financial statements, video, photographs etc. These are but two of the most common methods of obtaining discovery in … Read the rest
+In a production request you can ask for bank records, financial statements, video, photographs etc. These are but two of the most common methods of obtaining discovery in divorce cases.

 If a divorced parent wishes to change a part of the original divorce order then they must understand the limitations.
 First any property settlements are final after the 42 day appeal time has expired.
 The only issues that are subject to modification are; child support, visitation, and alimony.
 The first two are always available for modification while alimony may require a certain set of facts specific to the particular case to become modifiable.

 Generally child support may be reviewed and recalculated upon the occurrence of a 10% increase or decrease in either party’s income or some other material change in circumstance that would affect the support amount.
 Visitation may be reviewed upon the allegation of a material change in circumstance that is adversely affecting the children or is causing an interference with a party’s ability to have visitation with the minor child or children.

 What is joint legal custody?
 In a divorce this is a common term.
 It is used to describe the parties’ legal standing regarding the minor children.